 - Log in to your hosting account.
 Click Hosting on the menu bar, find your domain name and click the Manage button.

-- Scroll down to the Files section and click on FTP Accounts.
+- Find the Files section in the sidebar and click on FTP Accounts.

 - Copy your FTP hostname, FTP username, and FTP password.
-Click the Change account password button if you have not set your FTP password yet or you want to change it.
+Click the Change FTP password button if you have not set your FTP password yet or you want to change it.

 - Fill in the information you have copied before – FTP hostname, username, and password – into their respective fields and click Connect.